happyeric77/colorfullife-docs/docs/notifi/sdk-consolidate.md

 The ClientAdaptor object object will be the one replace the logic of useNotifiSubscribe hook in notifi-react-card.

+> Naming of the ClientAdaptor is not fixed (TBC).

 ## Implementation

 ### 1. Move the logic of useNotifiSubscribe (notifi-react-card) to notifi-frontend-client

 For now, the notifi-frontend-client only supports 'Solana' and 'APTOS' blockchain.
 We will need to test if it is working before implementing more chains.

-A new file structure will be needed to support the new feature under /lib/.
+A new file structure (the clientAdaptor below) will be needed to support the new feature under /lib/.

 ```bash
 ├── client